 After surgery, your surgeon, nurses and physical therapists will set goals with you to get you back on the move.
 Your surgeon may review an x-ray of your new joint with you.

-Dr. Scott McCall and Dr. Cason Shirley have already performed several surgeries with the Mako system at Maury Regional Medical Center.
+Dr. Scott McCall and Dr. Cason Shirley have already performed several Robotic Assisted Knee Surgery procedures at Maury Regional Medical Center.
 “Both of the surgeries went really well,” Shirley said.
 “We have more scheduled in the coming weeks, so we’re getting ramped up quickly.”

 To read more about the Mako robotic surgery, click here for an article from The Daily Herald.